odsod/monkey-music/README.md

 The game takes place in a two dimensional level.
 The level is a rectangular grid of cells.

-Your program will move your monkey around the level by printing commands to `stdout`.
+Your program will move a monkey around the level by printing commands to `stdout`.
 Before every command, your program will be fed information about the current state of the game and level through `stdin`.